 Goals.
 Applicants should describe the program's intent to change, reduce, or eliminate the problem noted in the previous section and outline the project's goals.
-The applicant should also include the proposed number of father's that will be served during the project period.
+The applicant should also include the proposed number of young father's or mothers that will be served during the project period.

 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
 They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: Enroll 40 young fathers in prerelease services, enroll 40 young fathers in post-release services.)
+(Examples of measurable objectives include the following: [Insert an example that relates to the solicitation; for example, to enroll 30 young fathers in prerelease services, to increase the percentage of young mothers who successfully transition back to their communities, or to expand treatment services to an additional 50 young mothers.)